MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 ![Common Encryption Modes](../images/ciphermodes.jpg)

 PlayReady Clients starting with version 4.0 support AES CBC keys, which support Common Encryption modes CBC1 and CBCS.
-Prior to version 4.0, AES CTR is the mode that has been mainly supported by PlayReady clients.
-Starting with version 4.0, the Common Encryption mode CBCS will also be mainly supported by PlayReady clients.
+Prior to version 4.0, AES CTR is the mode that has been mainly supported by PlayReady Clients.
+Starting with version 4.0, the Common Encryption mode CBCS will also be mainly supported by PlayReady Clients.
 However, Common Encryption modes CENS and CBC1 are allowed.

 ## Support for AES CBC and CBCS

 All clients built on or after PlayReady PK version 4.0 may support CBC keys.
-Support is optional for clients, though, and signaled to license servers through an additional property in the license acquisition protocol.
+Support is optional for clients, though, and signaled to License Servers through an additional property in the license acquisition protocol.

 &nbsp;